amyxlu/plaid-dev-distributed/README.md

 We use Hydra to flexibly interchange between different during development.
 Configs can be found in `configs`, and inference configs are found in `configs/pipeline/experiments`.

+To do set function to unconditional generation mode, use `2219` as the function index.

+To set organism to unconditional generation mode, use `3617` as the organism index.

 ## Inference (Evaluation)